alina-kabanets/alina-kabanets/README.md

 - 🌱 I’m currently studying **JavaScript, HTML, CSS, React, Typescript and Redux at Mate academy Front End Development course.**

-- 🤝 My goal is **to attain a junior Front End Developer position in spring 2024.**
+- 🤝 My goal is **to attain a junior Front End Developer position in 2024.**

 - 📫 How to reach me **aokabanets@gmail.com**